 Depression course – an evidence-based online course for if you have had more than one episode of depression (Note: this course has a fee).
 This Way Up, Australia

-It's understandable that when you're depressed, low energy, loss of pleasure and increased anxiety get in the way of doing the things you used to enjoy.
+It's understandable that when you're depressed low energy, loss of pleasure and increased anxiety get in the way of doing the things you used to enjoy.
 However, taking small steps back to those things can help you to live well with depression – and may even be the start of the way out of it too.
-Find out more about Living well with depression.

 Note: Some of these resources are from overseas so some details may be different.
 In New Zealand, ring 111 for emergencies, or freephone or text 1737 to talk to a trained counsellor about your depression.

-Seminar series of 7 video updates about non-drug therapies for common mental health conditions in primary care: depression, anxiety and distress.
-The aim is to encourage practitioners to talk first, get patients being physically and socially active, and see how they do, with prescribing coming later, if and when needed.
+Seminar series of 7 video updates about "non-drug therapies for common mental health conditions in primary care: depression, anxiety and distress.
+With the aim being to encourage practitioners to talk first, get patients being physically and socially active, and see how they do.
+With prescribing coming later, if and when needed" – from 13th April 2017.